-Please note that due to the high volume of emails received, we do not respond to obvious circular emails or non-specific enquiries.
-When emailing, please include your CV and a cover letter outlining your scientific training/career to date and detailing your specific interest in our research.
+Please note that due to the high volume of emails received, we do not respond to obvious circular emails.
+When emailing Nicky, please include your CV and a cover letter outlining your scientific training/career to date and detailing your specific interest in our research.

 Feb 2019 - Welcome to Marie Boulet, who joins us on a Masters placement from the University of Strasbourg.